Text only | Skip links

 There are tools available that can help with the application of a licence to your source files.
 For assistance with this and other code audit exercises, please contact OSS Watch.

-4. Satisfying the requirements of dependencies
+Satisfying the requirements of dependencies

-If your code bundles libraries from another project it is important that you conform to the requirements of that licence.
+If your code includes libraries from another project it is important that you conform to the requirements of that licence.
 The first thing to consider is whether the bundled code is under a compatible licence or not.
 This is a complex issue and out of scope for this document.
 If you need assistance please contact us.
 However, attribution and notification of bundled licences is easier to address and so is within scope of this document.

-Different licences require different attributions, some don't require any at all.
+Different licences require different attributions, and some don’t require any at all.
 The best approach is to treat them all the same since giving more attribution than is required is rarely a problem.
 The most common practice is to include a NOTICE.txt file in the root of the directory which states important information about the licence used and bundled libraries.
 For example, here is a part of the NOTICE.txt file of the Apache Forrest project:

 It is important to note that one licence, the Common Public Attribution License has very specific requirements with respect to attribution.
 This is described in our document Common Public Attribution License - An Overview.

-5. Making the code available
+Making the code available

-6. Summary
+Summary

 • Your choice of licence will be dictated by how you wish your code to be used in future; OSI-approved licences are recommended.